Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     session running in detached mode.
 The `sat bootsys` command will automatically exit screen sessions when nodes have finished booting.

-### Verify access to Lustre file system

-Verify that the Lustre file system is available from the management cluster.

 ### Start Kubernetes and other services

 1. (`ncn-m001#`) Start the Kubernetes cluster.